mathiasbno/o-manager/readme.md

 You need to do some initial setup on your machine and install MongoDB, to do this you can follow this tutorial: [https://docs.mongodb.com/manual/installation/](https://docs.mongodb.com/manual/installation/)

-For Mac users I recomend using homebrew.
+For Mac users I recomend using `homebrew`.

 To get the data from Eventor you must provide a API key.
 This you can get by logging in to eventor and go to mange account.
 The API key is bound to your team/organization so you have to be an admin to access this.